 - Rotate Directions.
 Mow back and forth instead of in a single direction, to distribute clippings more effectively.

-*Note: Longer grass can invite pests, which often hide in shady areas.
+Note: Grass clippings are good for your lawn as they will offer healthy nutrients to your lawn’s soil, and it is still fine to leave them behind after mowing.
+Longer grass can invite lawn pests, which often hide in shady areas of your yard.
 If you prefer the look of a shorter lawn, or wish to keep your grass short for pest prevention purposes, it may not be advisable to grass cycle at the recommended height of 2 ½ to 3 inches.
-Even so, your grass clippings will offer healthy nutrients to your lawn’s soil, and it is still fine to leave them behind after mowing.